satya164/satya164.github.io/src/posts/004-publishing-dual-module-esm-libraries/page.md

 }
 ```

-In the above example, the condition is as follows:
+In the above example, the conditions are matched as follows:

 - When the package is imported in a browser environment, the `browser` condition is used
+- When the package is imported in a bundler environment (e.g. [webpack](https://webpack.js.org/), [rollup.js](https://rollupjs.org/)), the `module` condition is used
 - When the package is imported in a React Native environment, the `react-native` condition is used
-- If neither of the conditions matches, the `default` condition is used
+- If none of the above conditions matches, the `default` condition is used

 What conditions are available depends on the environment and the tooling used for module resolution.